pupilfirst/pupilfirst/docs/developers/upgrading.md

 ### 2023.1

-This version mergers the `conclusion` with `status` in the `submission_reports` table.
+This version merges the `conclusion` with `status` in the `submission_reports` table.
 This change is not backwards compatible.
 If you are using the GraphQL API, you will need to ensure that `submissionReports` query is called with the `status` argument instead of `conclusion`.

 ### 2022.4